-Escape Campus show prospective tenants round all our houses so to book a viewing use the email or text links on the properties details to contact us or give us a call.
+Escape Campus are responsible for showing prospective tenants round all our houses, so to book a viewing, use the email or text links on the property details to contact us or give us a call.

-To search for a property and book a viewing just follow this link, click through to a property and make and enquiry:
+To search for a property and book a viewing just follow the link below, click through to a property and make an enquiry:

 We never put pressure on people to sign contracts.
 The right time to sign is when you are sure you’ve made your mind up as a group; because of this we don’t offer a first come first serve system as we feel it promotes rush decisions.
 Just let us know when you have decided and we will arrange to take you through our process to the point where we sign a contract with you.